GoogleCloudPlatform/firebase-extensions/firestore-incremental-capture/POSTINSTALL.md

 Before this extension can run restoration jobs from BigQuery to Firestore, you must build the Dataflow Flex Template.
 This is a one-time process that you must perform before you can use the extension.

+We have detailed the steps below, or there is a single script you can run which will perform all the steps for you [here](https://github.com/GoogleCloudPlatform/firebase-extensions/blob/main/firestore-incremental-capture/install/run.sh).

 1. Find your extensions's service account email:

    ```bash